CreativeInquiry/ARKit-Educational-Templates/README.md

 2. If you are using facetracking, make sure that "uses facetracking" is checked in the ARKit Settings.
 Select the “Assets/UnityARKitPlugin/Resources/UnityARKitPlugin/ARKitSettings” file and activate the “ARKit Uses Facetracking” check box.
 3. Select PlayerSettings (in the menu: Edit/Project Settings/Player) and make sure you have some text in the entry “Camera Usage Description.”
 4. Add this scene to the build.
 5. Before building, in build settings, turn on development build.
-Select BuildSettings (in menu File/Build Settings…) and check the Development Build checkbox.
+Select BuildSettings (in menu File/Build Settings…) and **check the Development Build checkbox** (only needed for building this specific scene).
 6. Build for iOS as described in the [Building to Xcode](#building-to-xcode)!
+It's a good idea to change the bundle identifier to com.yourcompany.arkitremote rather than com.yourcompany.arkitdemo, so that when you do future builds of your actual app, it won't overwrite this one.
 7. You should now have an app on your phone.
 When you open it, you will see a flashing black view and nothing else.

 There is more detailed information, along with videos, on the [Unity site](https://blogs.unity3d.com/2018/01/16/arkit-remote-now-with-face-tracking/), and [Unity forum](https://forum.unity.com/threads/arkit-support-for-ios-via-unity-arkit-plugin.474385/page-13?_ga=2.253381514.2001220102.1572149175-1852576001.1567539614#post-3153415).

 ### Using the remote tool
+1. Open an example scene from the Examples folder.
-1. Connect the iPhone X to your Mac development machine via USB.
+2. Connect the iPhone to your Mac development machine via USB.
-2. Start up the ARKit Remote app on the device.
+3. Start up the ARKit Remote app on the device.
 You should see a “Waiting for connection..” screen.
 ![remote button](tutorial_assets/remote-start.png)
-3. In the Unity Editor, connect to your iPhone X by going to your Console Window and selecting the iPhone X connected via USB.
+4. In the Unity Editor, connect to your iPhone X by going to your Console Window and selecting the iPhone X connected via USB.
 The option that works for me usually is iPhone Player, but on a different phone it was iPhone X, so try both and see which one works.
 ![remote button](tutorial_assets/remote-options.png)
-4. Load up one of the examples in the project and press Play in the Editor.
+5. Load up one of the examples in the project and press Play in the Editor.
-5. You should see a green screen with a button on top that says “Start ARKit Session.”
+6. In your editor, you should see a green screen with a button on top that says “Start ARKit Session.”
 ![remote button](tutorial_assets/remote-button.png)
-6. Press that button and you should see your camera video feed in your Editor “Game” window.
+7. Press that button (in your Unity Editor!) and you should see your camera video feed in your Editor “Game” window.
 If your face is in the view it will be sending ARKit Face Tracking data from the device to the Editor as well.
 ![remote button](tutorial_assets/remote-last.png)

 There is more detailed information, along with videos, on the [Unity site](https://blogs.unity3d.com/2018/01/16/arkit-remote-now-with-face-tracking/) and [Unity Forum](https://forum.unity.com/threads/arkit-support-for-ios-via-unity-arkit-plugin.474385/page-13?_ga=2.253381514.2001220102.1572149175-1852576001.1567539614#post-3153415).